luitelrubin/luitelrubin/README.md

-- 👋 Hi, I’m @luitelrubin
+- 👋 Hi, I’m @luitelrubin.
-- 👀 I’m interested in python and django rn.
+- 👀 I’m interested in python and django.
 - 📫 Send your emails to rubinprasadluitel@gmail.com if you'd like to connect.

 <!---